aiplanethub/introduction-to-python-intermediate/sets-a-data-structure-in-python/228-Sets - Introduction & Defining in Python.md

 **How to get a single element at a time from a set?**

-We can take the help of 'for' loop to get a single element at a time from a set.
+We can take the help of the 'for' loop to get a single element at a time from a set.

 ![image.png](https://dphi-live.s3.amazonaws.com/media_uploads/image_47a598f8afef402ca03eccb39ccdb65c.png)

-One can also ask if a particular element is present in the set or not using **'in'** keyword.
+One can also ask if a particular element is present in the set or not using the **'in'** keyword.